Jefferson Davis: West Point and early military career

+1825 West Point class register listing Davis (Note: Davis entered the same year as future Civil War figures Hugh W. Mercer, Seth Eastman, and Thomas Drayton; his Natchez District neighbor Walter B. Guion (son of Isaac Guion), who was expelled after the eggnog riot; and Samuel J. Hays, a nephew of Andrew Jackson.)

-His older brother Joseph got Davis appointed to the United States Military Academy at West Point in 1824, where he became friends with classmates Albert Sidney Johnston and Leonidas Polk.
+His older brother Joseph got Davis appointed to the United States Military Academy at West Point on September 1, 1824, where he became friends with classmates Albert Sidney Johnston and Leonidas Polk.
 Davis frequently challenged the academy's discipline.
 In his first year, he was court-martialed for drinking at the nearby tavern of Benny Havens.
 He was found guilty but was pardoned.
 The following year, he was placed under house arrest for his role in the eggnog riot during Christmas 1826 but was not dismissed.
 He graduated 23rd in a class of 33.

 Second Lieutenant Davis was assigned to the 1st Infantry Regiment.
 He was accompanied by his personal servant James Pemberton, an enslaved African American whom he inherited from his father.
 In early 1829, he was stationed at Forts Crawford and Winnebago in Michigan Territory under the command of Colonel Zachary Taylor, who later became president of the United States.

 Throughout his life, Davis regularly suffered from ill health.
 During the northern winters, he had pneumonia, colds, and bronchitis.
 He went to Mississippi on furlough in March 1832, missing the outbreak of the Black Hawk War, and returned to duty just before the Battle of Bad Axe, which ended the war.
 When Black Hawk was captured, Davis escorted him for detention in St. Louis.
 Black Hawk stated that Davis treated him with kindness.

 After Davis's return to Fort Crawford in January 1833, he and Taylor's daughter, Sarah, became romantically involved.
 Davis asked Taylor if he could marry Sarah, but Taylor refused.
 In spring, Taylor had him assigned to the United States Regiment of Dragoons under Colonel Henry Dodge.
 He was promoted to first lieutenant and deployed at Fort Gibson in Arkansas Territory.
 In February 1835, Davis was court-martialed for insubordination.
 He was acquitted.
 He requested a furlough, and immediately after it ended, he tendered his resignation, which was effective on June 30.